 Helping a Pet Suffering From Environmental Allergies.
 As someone who has been plagued by allergies all my life, my physicians recommend a few simple things which you can also do for your pet.
 We all need to enjoy the great outdoors but limit exposure during peak readings for pollens, ragweed, etc. During a rough season, it's important to shower both at night and in the morning to remove allergens.
 I recommend you do the same for your dog if they are symptomatic.
 Also use an air purifier and close windows during windy days and the peak pollen hours from 2-8 AM.

-I hope this puts an end to some of your fur baby's suffering this season.
-For great tips each week, please subscribe to my free weekly blog by clicking the link below.
-Pugs and kisses!🐾
+A strong immune system is YOU AND YOUR DOG’S best defense against colds, allergies, illnesses, even THE CORONA VIRUS.
+Now is a perfect time to build up you and your pet’s immunity with a healthy diet.
+I hope these tips put an end to some of your fur baby's suffering this season.
+For great tips each week, please subscribe to my free weekly blog by clicking the link below. ❤️STAY HEALTHY❤️ Pugs and kisses!